-Services that are covered for you What you must pay when you get these services In-Network Silver&Fit® Exercise & Healthy Aging Program (Continued) may not be available in all areas.
-Silver&Fit is a federally registered trademark of ASH. • You can join a participating Silver&Fit fitness facility in our service area and take advantage of all the services and amenities that are a part of your fitness facility membership.
-Amenities offered by fitness facilities vary by facility.
-Any non-standard fitness facility service that typically requires an additional fee is not included in your basic fitness membership.
-You can switch to another participating Silver&Fit fitness facility once a month.
-You may need to complete a new membership agreement at that new facility.
-There is a non-refundable \$50 annual program fee to enroll into a Silver&Fit fitness facility.
-This service does not apply to the deductible.
-If you prefer to work out at home, you can sign up for the Silver&amp;Fit Home Fitness Program and receive up to two exercise kits per year for use at home. \$10 annual fee for two kits.
-This service does not apply to the deductible.
+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Health and wellness education programs There is a non-refundable \$50 annual program fee to enroll into a Silver&Fit fitness facility.
+Silver&Fit® Exercise & Healthy Aging Program No prior authorization required.
+These programs are designed to enrich lifestyles and the health of members including weight management, fitness, and stress management.
+These benefits include Silver&Fit® Exercise & Healthy Aging Program and 24-Hour NurseLine.
+See benefit detail below.
+If you prefer to work out at home, you can sign up for the Silver&Fit Home Fitness Program and receive up to two exercise kits per year for use at home. \$10 annual fee for two kits.
 24-Hour NurseLine Available 24-hours, 7 days a week.
 You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
 TTY users should call (844) 514-3774.
 A nurse may call you back with additional advice and information based on your health questions and needs.
-There is no co-insurance, co-pay, or deductible for the 24-Hour NurseLine.
+There is no co-insurance or co-pay for the 24-Hour NurseLine.
 Hearing services No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$40 co-pay per Medicare-covered exam.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 co-pay per Medicare-covered exam.
+50% co- insurance.

-Services that are covered for you What you must pay when you get these services In-Network Hearing services - routine No prior authorization required.
+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Hearing services - routine No prior authorization required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
-We cover: • One routine hearing exam per calendar year.
+We cover: One routine hearing exam per calendar year.
 Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$45 co-pay per exam.
-This service does not apply to the deductible.
+Not Covered.
 Up to two TruHearing Flyte hearing aids per calendar year.
 Benefit is limited to the TruHearing Flyte Advanced and Flyte Premium hearing aids, which come in various styles and colors.
 You must see a TruHearing provider to use this benefit.
 Please call TruHearing at (844) 247-6313.
 TTY users should call (800) 975-2674.
-They will help you locate a provider near you and schedule an appointment. \$699 per aid for Flyte Advanced. \$999 per aid for Flyte Premium.
-This service does not apply to the deductible.
-Hearing aid purchases includes: 3 provider visits within first year of hearing aid purchase 45 day trial period 3 year extended warranty 48 batteries per aid Benefit does not include or cover any of the following: Ear molds Hearing aid accessories Additional provider visits Extra batteries Hearing aids that are not the TruHearing Flyte Advanced or Flyte Premium Hearing aid return fees Loss &amp; damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.
+They will help you locate a provider near you and schedule an appointment.
+Hearing aid purchases includes: 3 provider visits within first year of hearing aid purchase 45 day trial period 3 year extended warranty 48 batteries per aid Benefit does not include or cover any of the following: Ear molds Hearing aid accessories Additional provider visits Extra batteries Hearing aid return fees Loss & damage warranty claims \$699 per aid for Flyte Advanced. \$999 per aid for Flyte Premium.
+Not Covered.